Witiko/doctoral-thesis/defense.md

 However, if we focus just on the subarea of math information retrieval that involves traditional user-facing math-aware search engines, it is the case that most recent results in the area were produced by a handful of research groups.
-These include the Rochester institute of technology that holds two grant projects for math information retrieval, the University of Waterloo, and the University of Delaware, which developed some of the recent state-of-the-art math-aware search engines, Friedrich-Alexander-Universität, which develops the \LaTeX ML tool that is essential for the conversion of
-\LaTeX{} sources to presentation and content math representations that all state-of-the-art search engines use.
-However, I would say that math information retrieval community is quite small.
-In their survey of math information retrieval, @guidi2016survey reached a similar conclusion, stating that the progress in the field ,,is mostly due to the steady work of a very few groups that keep improving their own software.\`\`. ↷
+In their survey of math information retrieval, @guidi2016survey reached a similar conclusion, stating that the progress in the field ,,is mostly due to the steady work of a very few groups that keep improving their own software.\`\`.
+However, I should note that the ARQMath shared task evaluations have reinvigorated interest in the field and whereas only six research groups have participated in ARQMath 2020, eleven groups have participated in ARQMath 2021 and twelve have already registered for ARQMath 2022. ↷

 The second question expands on the first question by asking what the impact of math-specific techniques is and whether the reader of the thesis can